 Peripheral neuropathy affects nearly everything.
 It impairs feeling and sensation, causing pain or even complete numbness.
 You lose your sense of coordination and balance.
 Muscles may become weakened or even paralyzed.
 Unnoticed nicks and scrapes can worsen into dangerous foot ulcers.

 The biggest cost, though, is in the day-to-day moments.
-If you can’t walk more than a few paces with pain, or can’t drive, or can’t work, your world gets a lot smaller.
+If you cannot walk more than a few paces with pain, or cannot drive, or cannot work, your world gets a lot smaller.

-Fortunately, that’s changing.
-New and advanced treatments available at our office are delivering incredible results for our patients.
+Fortunately, that is changing.
+Check out our SMART Neuropathy Program, with new and advanced treatments available at our office are delivering incredible results for our patients.